Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: Experiments

 \subsubsection{Cross-Modal Attention Heatmap Analysis}

-To intuitively illustrate the perception ability of our proposed SyDES toward textual and image modalities, we visualized the attention localization map for the last layer in the image encoder, and compared them with those of SyDES-B. As depicted in Figure~\ref{fig:attns}, our proposed SyDES focuses more accurately on fine-grained visual regions corresponding to informative words in the text.
-For example, in the case of Image 1, SyDES shows concentrated attention on regions related to “\textit{boy}” and “\textit{bike}”, whereas SyDES-B neglects these essential details.
-Similarity, in the case of Image 3, SyDES-B perceives the concept of “\textit{family}” vaguely, while our proposed SyDES clearly identifies the five-person “\textit{family}” and the “\textit{beach}” scene.
-This improved perception can be attributed to two mechanisms: (1) the masked image modeling on high-resolution sub-images, which enhances local detail sensitivity; (2) the text-guided cross-modal reconstruction, which strengthens cross-modal semantic alignment.
-These results further indicate that our proposed SyDES effectively exploits non-verbal visual cues.
+To intuitively illustrate the perception ability of our proposed SyDES toward textual and image modalities, we visualized the attention localization map for the last layer in the image encoder.
+As depicted in Figure~\ref{fig:attns}, our SyDES focuses more accurately on fine-grained visual regions corresponding to informative words in the text.
+For example, in the case of Image 1, SyDES shows concentrated attention on regions related to “\textit{\textbf{boy}}” and “\textit{\textbf{bike}}”, whereas SyDES-B neglects these essential details.
+Similarity, in the case of Image 3, SyDES-B perceives the concept of “\textit{\textbf{family}}” vaguely, while our proposed SyDES clearly identifies the five-person “\textit{\textbf{family}}” and the “\textit{\textbf{beach}}” scene.